HeruEwasham/GenericParameterCollection/README.md

 ParameterCollection is a simple to use collection for different parameters and types defined with a key.
 It supports many of the standard types like int, string, double, float, long, DateTime, bool, byte[], enums and more.
 It can also support nearly every other objects by easy converting the object to it´s own ParameterCollection, which can be nested togheter as parameters.
 It also supports many of the parameters as IEnumerables (List, Array, etc.).
 Methods to convert to and from JSON is also included.

+## How to use this package

+The easiest way to use the package is to download it from nuget: https://www.nuget.org/packages/YngveHestem.GenericParameterCollection/

 ## Supported types

 Currently, these C#-types are supported.